ranjithsekar/spring-boot/sboot-rest/README.md

 ### CONCEPTS/TOPICS COVERED
   1. CRUD Operations with H2DB.
   2. Customized REST API Response.
-  3. JUnit Test for Rest Controller using RestTemplate
+  3. JUnit Test for Rest Controller using RestTemplate (without Mock)

 ### HOW TO RUN?  (use POSTMAN Client)
 ### H2 DB Console